SuLab/YPet/README.md

 ### Events

-If you want to live track annotations as they're put on the paragraph (to save, send to a server, or do somethign else with) the following callbacks and serialization methods are available.
+If you want to live track annotations as they're put on the paragraph (to save, send to a server, or do something else with) the following callbacks and serialization methods are available.

 Each annotation is returned as an object with a `start` and `text` attribute, as well as an array of children words.